sguox002/leetcode/leetcode-all.md

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+<<-438	Find All Anagrams in a String    		44.3%	Medium
+fixed window size sliding + hashmap.
+->>

 <<-485	Max Consecutive Ones    		53.5%	Easy	->>
 <<-487	Max Consecutive Ones II    		47.9%	Medium
 you can flip 0 to 1 at most once. find the longest window of all 1.